 Then I hit the jackpot when I found this plaid (and a few others) at Joann‘s a few months ago.
 They were in the apparel section, but they were luscious, 100% cotton wovens at a really nice weight.
 And on a super hot deal.
 Score.
 They were part of the JoAnn’s Plaiditudes collection.
 (Which is a seasonal collection and most available in the Fall and early Winter.)

 Those flannel plaids made this quilt so heavy and lush – especially after it was washed.

 I had also bought some red and some black denim that I wanted to use.
 Fortunately I remembered to color test them (just rubbed a wet paper towel across them) and they were not color fast.
 So they did not go in the quilt.
 I don’t usually have any worries with cottons I buy at independent quilt shops, but since I don’t typically sew with denim it was good to double check.

 I washed the quilt before I gave it away (with a Shout Colorcatcher) just to make sure and none of the other fabrics had any bleeding issues.

-Came together really quick.
+I love how quickly this came together.
 I saved some pieces – now I need to make one for us!